zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 This allows tools like bundlers and transpilers to understand the module dependencies and optimize the bundling process during development.
 This analysis can help eliminate dead code, tree-shake unused modules, and perform various optimizations.

->> Bundled file size smaller as expected because of tree-shaking was eliminated the unused code.
+>> The bundled file size was smaller than expected because tree-shaking was eliminated from the unused code.

 ---
 ## Some other knowledge that I found when learning about tree-shaking

 ### Static analysis

-`Static analysis` refers to the process of examining and understanding code without actually executing it.
+`Static analysis` refers to examining and understanding code without actually executing it.
 It involves analyzing the structure and content of the code to extract information about its behavior, dependencies, and potential issues.
-This analysis is performed at compile or build time, before the code is executed, and it's a critical step in various software development processes, including type checking, linting, and optimizing.
+This analysis is performed at compile or build time before the code is executed, and it's a critical step in various software development processes, including type checking, linting, and optimizing.

 Here are some key points to help you understand static analysis better: